About Hinchinbrook Island

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-The Hinchinbrook Island National Park management plan guides the management of the park and, to help with the protection and integrity of the coastal areas, the Cardwell–Hinchinbrook Regional Coastal management plan has been developed.
+The Hinchinbrook Island National Park management plan guides the management of the park.

-To help with the protection and integrity of the coastal areas surrounding the park a Cardwell–Hinchinbrook regional coastal management plan has been developed.
+To help with the protection and integrity of the coastal areas surrounding the park a Coastal Management Plan has been developed.

 Hinchinbrook Island National Park lies within the Great Barrier Reef World Heritage Area.
 Management of the World Heritage Area is coordinated through a partnership between the Commonwealth and Queensland governments, the Traditional Owners and the wider community.

 GBRMPA has implemented the Hinchinbrook Plan of Management in partnership with local communities through the Hinchinbrook Local Advisory Committee.
 This plan ensures best practices within the marine park enabling sustainable use and preservation for future generations.
 This plan covers activities within the marine park, including vessel size limits, area access, use of various water sports, aircrafts, commercial use and tourism activities.

 142 Victoria Street